JLGaumnitz/clicky-memory-game/README.md

 GitHub repository: https://github.com/JLGaumnitz/clicky-memory-game
 - - - -

 This memory game challenges users to click on book covers of Children's Classics without clicking on the same cover twice.
 The app uses React, React-DOM, and gh-pages.
-It was bootstrapped with the Create- React-App npm.
+It was bootstrapped with the Create-React-App npm package.

 ![Memory Game Start](./static/media/RM01_Childrens_Classics_Memory_Game_Start.png)